-Whichever option you consider, seek advice from a specialist accredited later life adviser who is a fully listed member of the Society of Later Life Advisers (SOLLA).
+Whichever option you choose, consider seeking advice from an accredited later life financial adviser who is a fully listed member of the Society of Later Life Advisers (SOLLA).

 The NHS will pay all care costs at home under certain circumstances.
 NHS Continuing Healthcare funds people who need ongoing health care outside of hospital if they have complex medical care needs due to disability, accident or a major illness.
-This funding isn’t means tested.
+This funding is only available for people with complex medical needs and it isn’t means-tested.

-After a short illness or hospital stay, you may be eligible for up to six weeks of free support.
-This is called NHS Intermediate Care - our guide explains who's eligible and what it entails.
+After a short illness or a stay in hospital, you may be eligible for up to six weeks of NHS-funded care at home.
+This is called NHS Intermediate Care.

 Paying for care in later life: download our free guide